GispoCoding/eis_toolkit/CONTRIBUTING.md

 on the issue-specific branch.
 Commit only to that branch, do not edit the master branch directly.

-4. Once you have something working, make sure it has the appropriate [documentation](./instructions/generating_documentation.md), and [tests](./instructions/testing.md)
+4. Once you have something working, make sure it has the appropriate coding style, [documentation](./instructions/generating_documentation.md), and [tests](./instructions/testing.md).

 5. Create a pull request to merge your branch into the master.
 In it, summarize your changes.
 Assign a reviewer / reviewers for the pull request.